alexmarqs/zod-config/README.md

 ## Quick Start

 Zod Config provides a `loadConfig` function that takes a Zod Object schema and returns a promise that resolves to the configuration object - it supports both asynchronous and synchronous adapters / Zod schemas.
-The library also provides a `loadConfigSync` function version which takes the same configuration, but does not return a Promise anymore (note that you cannot provide asynchronous adapters or Zod schemas to `loadConfigSync`, see [Synchronous loading](#synchronous-loading) for more information).
+The library also provides a `loadConfigSync` function version which takes the same configuration, but does not return a Promise anymore (note that you cannot provide asynchronous adapters / Zod schemas to `loadConfigSync`, see [Synchronous loading](#synchronous-loading) for more information).

 Here are the available configuration options: